klum-dsl/klum-ast/README.md

 [![klum logo](img/klumlogo.png)](https://github.com/klum-dsl/klum-ast)

-# Breaking changes since 0.17
+# Breaking changes

-There are some breaking changes, please take a look at the [Wiki](https://github.com/klum-dsl/klum-ast/wiki/Migration)
+Beginning from 0.98 models are now (almost) read only.
+Take a look at [Migration](https://github.com/klum-dsl/klum-ast/wiki/Migration) in the wiki for necessary steps to migrate.

 # What is KlumAST?